HasnainRaz/Fast-SRGAN/README.md

 |     256x256       |    1024x1024  |   0.034   | 30  |
 |     384x384       |    1536x1536  |   0.068   | 15  |

+We see it's possible to upsample to 720p at around 30fps.

 # Pre-trained Model
 A pretrained generator model on the DIV2k dataset is provided in the 'models' directory.
 It uses 6 inverted residual blocks, with 32 filters in every layer of the generator.